Mikhail Youzhny: Early career: 2000–2003

 Youzhny began 2000 ranked 288 in the world.
 He reached his first ATP Challenger final in Cherbourg, France, but lost to Julien Boutter, then ranked 162 in the world.
 In May that year, Youzhny won his first ATP Challenger title in Samarkand, Uzbekistan, by defeating Jan Frode Andersen from Norway.
 His good form continued and he won his first ATP tour-level match at the 2000 edition of the Rosmalen Grass Court Championships by defeating 154-ranked Canadian Daniel Nestor.
 He lost to the runner-up Nicolas Escudé.
 At the Kremlin Cup tournament in Moscow, Youzhny reached his first ATP tour-level quarterfinals, beating 36-ranked Frenchman Fabrice Santoro and 60-ranked Swede Thomas Johansson, but lost to Marc Rosset, 35th in the world.
 He ended the year ranked 113 in the world.

 2001 saw Youzhny's grand slam debut; at the Australian Open. he reached the third round, where he lost to 49th-ranked Australian Andrew Ilie, who had beaten number nine seed Juan Carlos Ferrero in the second round.
 He continued his good form into February, reaching his first ATP tour-level semifinals at the 2000 Copenhagen Open, but lost to eventual runner-up Andreas Vinciguerra from Sweden.
 Playing at his first and only ATP Masters 1000 event that year in Monte Carlo, Youzhny reached the third round; an achievement he never repeated.
-At his French Open debut he lost in the first round to world number seventy-nine Jacobo Diaz from Spain.
+At his French Open debut he lost in the first round to world number seventy-nine Jacobo Díaz from Spain.
 At the Queen's Club Championships, Youzhny defeated future world number one Andy Roddick in straight sets, but then lost in the second round to world number 107 Raemon Sluiter.
 He reached the fourth round at his Wimbledon debut, where he lost to 3rd-seed and runner-up, Australian Patrick Rafter in 4-sets.
 In between Wimbledon and the US Open, Youzhny competed at two tournaments.
 At the US Open, he reached the third round, losing to world number ten Pete Sampras in straight sets.
 Youzhny ended the year ranked 58th in the world.